nbdc-datahub/hbcd-docs/docs/instruments/mri/mrs.md

 ### Derivatives

 For HBCD MRS data processing has been carried out using a customized automated pipeline, adapted from OSPREY ([Oeltzschner et al., 2020](https://doi.org/10.1016/j.jneumeth.2020.108827); [Zöllner et al., 2023](https://doi.org/10.1007/s10916-023-01969-6)).
 The derivatives include quality control metrics and metabolite estimates as a ratio to creatine and water, with and without tissue correction.
-For further details, please see the [OSPREY-BIDS documentation site](https://osprey-bids.readthedocs.io/en/latest/index.html) as well as the [Processing Pipelines](../processing/index.md) section, which contains an overview of pipelines used for HBCD data processing and links to relevant documentation.
+For further details, please see the [OSPREY-BIDS documentation site](https://osprey-bids.readthedocs.io/en/latest/index.html) as well as the [Processing Pipelines](../processing/index.md) page, which contains an overview of pipelines used for HBCD data processing and links to relevant documentation.

 Only the `HERCULES/` file tree is displayed below.
 The `unedited/` files generally follow similar naming conventions, with some exceptions (e.g., the BIDS field `acq-shortTE` is used instead of `acq-hercules`).